Azure-Samples/azure-spring-data-cosmos-java-sql-api-aad/README.md

 ### Create an Azure AD application and service principal

 1. Following the instructions [here](https://learn.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal) for creating an Azure AD application and service principal.

 1. In the [authentication](https://learn.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal#authentication-two-options) section, be sure to select **option 2** to create a new application secret, and make sure you store the secret value somewhere in a text editor.

 1. Search for you app in Azure Portal --> Azure Active Directory --> App Registrations.
 You should see information like the below
     ![app](/media/aad-app.png?raw=true "aad app")

-1. Review `resources/application.properties` in this repo.
+1. Review `resources/application.properties` in the repo you have cloned.
     - Replace `<Cosmos URI>` with the URI of your Cosmos DB account
     - Replace `<tenantId>` with `Directory (tenant) ID` from the portal.
     - Replace `<clientId>` with `Application (client) ID` from the portal